LingGoh/Getting-and-cleaning-data/Assignment/CodeBook.md

-This is a codebook for the tidydata.csv dataset derived from the UCI HAR dataset.
+This is a codebook for the tidydata.txt dataset derived from the UCI HAR dataset.

 #ID Fields
 *`SubjectID` - Subject ID number